 Nocs Provisions Standard Issue 8×25 Waterproof Binoculars

-Designed with the “modern explorer” in mind, Nocs Provisions Standard Issue 8×25 Waterproof Binoculars feature 8x magnification — the equivalent of a 400 mm camera lens — can be submerged for up to 30 minutes and are fog-proof, thanks to nitrogen filled internal chambers.
-So, basically an essential for the adventurer on your list.
+Designed with the “modern explorer” in mind, Nocs Provisions Standard Issue 8×25 Waterproof Binoculars feature 8x magnification, can be submerged for up to 30 minutes and are fog-proof.
+I never fancied myself a binoculars person until a recent trip to Tanzania — now I am of the utmost belief that every self-respecting traveler should own a pair.

 Prana Alpine Air Jacket